Answer all the questions

 The correct answer is:

-Topic: WILLIAM SHAKESPEARE; A Midsummer Night's Dream
+Topic: William Shakespeare; A Midsummer Night's Dream

 Read the extract below and answer Questions 41 to 45